Vaishnaviediga/Customer-Chrun-Analysis/README.md

 ---

-## Data Analysis (DAX)
-- Measures were created in Power BI using **DAX** to calculate KPIs such as:
-  - Average Monthly Charges
-  - Average Total Charges
-  - Churn Rate
-- Additional calculated measures were created to analyze customer behavior and subscription patterns.

----

 ## Data Visualization (Dashboard)
 - An interactive Power BI dashboard was created using the cleaned dataset and DAX measures.